 Business expenses are usually deducted in the year they are paid.
 For example, you order office supplies in October 2011 and they arrive in December 2011.
 You send a check to pay for them in January 2012.
 Under the cash method, you should claim that business expense deduction on your 2012 tax return because that is the year you paid for the supplies.
 Certain businesses cannot use the cash method.
 In addition, special rules apply to the accounting of inventory.

 With the accrual method, income is reported in the year in which all events that fix the right to receive it have occurred, and the amount can be determined with reasonable accuracy, even if income was received in a different year.
 For example, the accrual method calls for income to be reported when a service is performed.
 It doesn’t matter that the customer doesn’t pay until the following year.

 Similarly, you deduct business expenses in the year the liability arises, regardless of when they are actually paid.
 Using the office supply example, under the accrual method, you may deduct the business expenses for supplies on your 2011 tax return, the year you ordered the supplies and they were delivered, even though you sent a check to pay for them in January 2012.
 You may deduct the expenses in 2011 because that is when you became liable for the expense

-Hybrid accounting, is a mixture of accrual and cash-basis accounting.
-Like the cash-basis method, you record income when you receive it, and record an expense when you make a payment.
+Hybrid accounting is a mixture of accrual and cash-basis accounting.
+Like the cash-basis method, you record income when you receive it, and record an expense when you make payment.
 Hybrid accounting uses both cash and accrual methods.

 3. Determine how your business will get paid